To identify bermuda grass, does a homeowner have to look up the meaning of ligule, sheath, auricle and spikelet?

 If you can determine whether or not the plant has remained through the winter — in which case the existing runners should green up the same time as the main plant — then it is Bermuda.

-If the weed grows up and out form the center plant first, before it sends out new runners, it is probably crabgrass.
+If the weed grows up and out from the center plant first, before it sends out new runners, it is probably crabgrass.

-2) Crabgrass can send out runners, but they do not usually go very far from the parent plant.
+2) Crabgrass CAN send out runners, but not alway & they do not usually go very far from the parent plant.
 There will not be many of them and the new plants from their nodes will not get as large as the mama.

 Bermuda stolons are marathoners, usually a horde of them, with no intention of stopping their exploration, and the new shoot plants will quickly get to the same size as the original plant.

 (Both types of weeds can become strongly rooted quite quickly.)